 If you've already received property as a gift, you have a few options.

-You can simply keep the gift.
-You'll be on the hook for taxes if you sell the property, but if you hold onto it until you die, the basis will step up.
-Your heirs can then sell it and shelter some of the capital gains.
+- You can simply keep the gift.
+You'll be on the hook for taxes if you sell the property, but the basis will step up for your own heirs if you hold onto it until you die.
+They can then sell it and shelter some of the capital gains.

-Or you can give the property back.
-The donor's cost basis would be the same as your cost basis, which is to say that it would be his original cost basis as adjusted for depreciation.
-He could then potentially leave the property to you as an inheritance.
+- You can give the property back.
+The donor's cost basis would be the same as your cost basis, which is to say that it would be their original cost basis as adjusted for depreciation.
+They could then potentially leave the property to you as an inheritance instead.

-Finally, you can give the property to someone else.
-Choose someone, perhaps your child or another relative, who would not be subject to capital gains tax based on his income if he should sell.
+- Finally, you can give the property to someone else.
+Choose someone, perhaps your child or another relative, who would not be subject to capital gains tax based on their income if they should sell.
 Or give it to a charity.
 A charity can take all the gains tax-free and you'll get an itemized tax deduction besides, subject to certain rules.